 \\SERVER\share\ as parameter when configuring Triggers and Actions.

-To allow access to the same mapped drives for all users, create DWORD value with name EnableLinkedConnections, and set it to value 1 in registry subkey:
+Without UNC, to allow access to the same mapped drives for all users, create DWORD value with name EnableLinkedConnections, and set it to value 1 in registry subkey:

 Still have a question?

 If you have any questions, please do not hesitate to contact our support team.